+Hypural (HYP)

-Hypural (HYP) - It is a wide laterally compressed bone which lies between urostyle and parhypural.
-There is six hypural (HYP6) among six one is smallest.
+It is a wide laterally compressed bone that lies between the urostyle and parhypural.
+There is six hypural (HYP6) among six one is the smallest.
 Fourth hypural present on the lower lobe and two on the lower side.
-The anterior part is narrow first hypural firmly attached with parhypural.
+The anterior part is narrow first hypural firmly attached with the parhypural.
 The broad posterior provides attachment of three branched lepidotrichs (LEP2).
-The second hypural elongated bone anteriorly attached the urostyle and posteriorly supported two branched lepidotrichs (LEP2).
-Third hypural anteriorly narrow and posterioly provide attachment three branched lepidotrichs.
+The second hypural elongated bone anteriorly attached to the urostyle and posteriorly supported two branched lepidotrichs (LEP2).
+Third hypural anteriorly narrow and posterioly provide attachment to three branched lepidotrichs.
 Fourth hypural (HYP4) supported three and fifth hypural (HYP5) supported three branched lepidotrichs (LEP2).
 Six hypural (HYP6) supported two branched lepidotrichs (LEP2).

-There is 17 branched ray 9 branched rays on upper side and 8 on the lower side.
+There are 17 branched rays 9 branched rays on the upper side and 8 on the lower side.
 The first hypural is wider followed by 2nd, 3rd, 4th and 5th and 6th.

-Haemal spine (HS) - There is two haemal spines which is attached on the 2nd and 3rd vertebrae.
-The first haemal spine (HS1) is narrow and and supported two unbranched lepidotrich (LEP1).
-Second haemal spine (HS) is more wider compare first one and supported three unbranched lepidotrich (LEP1).
+Haemal spine (HS)

+There are two haemal spines which is attached on the 2nd and 3rd vertebrae.
+The first haemal spine (HS1) is narrow and supported two unbranched lepidotrich (LEP1).
+Second haemal spine (HS) is more wider compared first one and supported by three unbranched lepidotrich (LEP1).

 Caudal skeleton of Puntius sophore

+Neural spine (NS)

-Neural spine (NS).
-The neural spine extending from first and second preural (PU2).
+The neural spine extending from the first and second preural (PU2).
 There are two neural spine, 1st neural spine (NS1) not supported any unbranched lepidotrichs (LEP1) and 2nd (HS2) supported one.

+Epural (EP)

-Epural (EP).
-It is a single rod shaped bone which is lies just above urostyle.
+It is a single rod-shaped bone which is lies just above urostyle.
 Posteriorly it is pointed reached up to the rudimentary arch and supported two unbranched lepidotrichs (LEP1).
 The rudimentary neural arch elongated bone which posteriorly pointed (Fig1.C).

-Parhypural (PHYP).
+Parhypural (PHYP)

 It is an elongated unpaired bone which loosely articulated ventral side of the urostyle.
 Anterior part of the parhypural is broad and supported three branched lepidotrichs (LEP2) and small elongated foramen present between parhypural (PHYP) and hypural (HYP1).

-Uroneural (UN).
+Uroneural (UN)

 Pair small rod like bone lies above the posterior part of either side of plurostyle and does not provide any attachment to lepidotrichs.

-Hypural (HYP).
+Hypural (HYP)-

 It is wide laterally compressed forming broad branch of caudal skeleton.
 There are six hypural in which the hypural 1(HYP1) is the largest and hypural 6 (HYP6) is the smallest.
 Four hypural are present on the upper lobe two on the lower lobe.

-First hypural is wider and anterionly narrow and articulated with parhypural and urostyle and forms one foramen between parhypural (PHYP) hypural (HYP1) and posterioly supported four branched lepidotrich (LEP2).
+First hypural is wider and anteriorly narrow and articulated with parhypural and urostyle and forms one foramen between parhypural (PHYP) hypural (HYP1) and posterioly supported four branched lepidotrich (LEP2).
 Second hypural (HYP2) ventrally attached first hypural (HYP1) and anterioly with urostyle, it provides attachment one branched lepidotrichs (LEP2).
 The third hypural (HYP3) is wider anteriorly attached neurostyle and posterioly supported three branched lepidotrichs(LEP2).
 The hypural diastema between second and third is wide forming V, leaving a narrow gap between them.
 The fourth hypural (HYP4) is wider posteriorly and supported four branched lepidotrich(LEP2) but narrow anteriorly .
-Fifth hypural (HYP5) it provide anteriorly attachment urostyle and posteriorly supported two unbranched lepidotrich (LEP1).
+Fifth hypural (HYP5) it provides anteriorly attachment urostyle and posteriorly supported two unbranched lepidotrich (LEP1).
 Sixth is smallest hypural (HYP6) usually attached urostyle and provide attachment of one branched lepidotrichs.
 Fourth hypural is wider followed by first, third, second, and six.
 There are17 branched rays which 9 on the upper lobe and 8 on the lower lobe.

+Haemal spine (HS)-

-Haemal spine (HS).
-It is extending from first and second preural (PU2).
-There are two haemal spine, first one (HS1) narrow elongated bone which is provide to attachment two unbranched lepidotrichs (LEP1).
-The second haemal spine (HS2) is long, wide bone which is provide to attachment three unbranched lepidotrichs (LEP1).
+It is extending from the first and second preural (PU2).
+There are two haemal spines, first one (HS1) narrow, elongated bone which is provides to attachment two unbranched lepidotrichs (LEP1).
+The second haemal spine (HS2) is long, wide bone which is provide attachment to three unbranched lepidotrichs (LEP1).

 Caudal skeleton of Pethia conchonius